borisRadonic/ToolboxR/README.md

 The main classes are:

-  1. **Discrete Time Delay**
+  **Discrete Time Delay**
   The Delay class holds and delays its input by the sample period you specify.

-  2. **Difference**
+  **Difference**
   The Difference class outputs the current input value minus the previous input value.

-  3. **Discrete Time Derivative**
+  **Discrete Time Derivative**
   The Discrete Derivative pproximates the derivative of its input.

-   4. **Discrete FIR Filter**
+  **Discrete FIR Filter**
   Discrete FIR Filter class implements a discrete-time finite impulse response (FIR) filter.

-   5. **Discrete First-Order IIR Filter**
+  **Discrete First-Order IIR Filter**
   The IIR Filter class implements a discrete first-order infinite impulse response (IIR) filter on the specified input signal.

-   6. **Discrete Second-Order IIR Filter**
+  **Discrete Second-Order IIR Filter**
   The IIR Filter class implements a discrete second-order infinite impulse response (IIR) filter on the specified input signal.

-   7. **Discrete IIR Filter**
+  **Discrete IIR Filter**
   The IIR Filter class implements a discrete-time infinite impulse response (IIR) filter on the specified input signal.

+  **Discrete Second Order Butterworth Filters** Includes Lowpass, Highpass, Bandpass, and Notch filters.

+  **Discrete N'th Order IIR Filter**
+   Implements an Nth-order Infinite Impulse Response filter.

-   8. **Discrete Integrator**
+  **Discrete Integrator**
   Discrete Integrator class performs discrete-time integration or accumulation of signal.
 It implements Trapezoidal, Forward Euler and Backward Euler integration methods.

-   9. **Discrete PID Controller**
+  **Discrete PID Controller**
   The Discrete PID Controller class implements a PID controller (PID, PI, PD only or I only).
 It includes Output saturation limits and anti-windup mechanism.

-   10. **Discrete State-Space**
+  **Discrete State-Space**
   The Discrete State-Space class represents the discrete-time dynamic system in state-space form.
 A, B, C, and D matrices and intial conditions can be specified.
 It uses Eigen Library.

-   12. **Wave Form Tracer**
+  **Wave Form Tracer**
   This utility classs can be used to trace selected signals in gnuplot format file.

+  **Sine Wave Generator**
+  Generates sine waves with specified frequency and amplitude.

+  **FFT Utility**
+  Derived from "Numerical Recipes in C" by Cambridge University Press, for Fast Fourier Transform operations.

+  **Frequency Response Manager**
+  Manages and analyzes the frequency response of systems.

+  **Math Functions**
+  Includes Hyperbolic Secant Squared, Quintic Polynomial, Heptic Polynomial, Hexic Polynomial, Linear Exponential Decay, Quintic Bezier Curve.

+  **Models**
+  Covers DC Motor, Friction Model, Permanent Magnet Synchronous Motor (PMSM), PMSM PI Current Controller, PMSM Position Controller.

+**Trajectory Generation Tools**

+ToolboxR is equipped with a sophisticated suite of Trajectory Generation Tools, offering advanced capabilities for precise and efficient motion planning.
+These tools are designed to cater to a wide range of applications, enabling users to create and manage complex trajectories with ease.
+Whether it's for robotics, simulation, or any system requiring detailed motion control, ToolboxR's trajectory generation features stand ready to deliver exceptional performance and flexibility.

+   1. **Jerk Limited Trajectory**
+   The "Jerk Limited Trajectory" tool in ToolboxR is an innovative feature based on a novel algorithm that utilizes Bézier functions.
+This advanced approach allows users to set initial parameters such as position, velocity, and acceleration, and also define corresponding final values.
+The precision afforded by Bézier functions ensures that the trajectory is smooth and adheres closely to the specified parameters from start to finish.
+   In addition to this refined control, the tool offers the ability to limit the maximum jerk (rate of change of acceleration), acceleration, and velocity.
+This is particularly beneficial in scenarios requiring meticulous motion control, as it ensures smooth transitions, enhances system stability, and maintains operational safety.
+   By integrating Bézier functions in its algorithm, the "Jerk Limited Trajectory" tool in ToolboxR stands out for its precision and efficiency in trajectory planning.
+It is an indispensable tool for any application demanding high-level control over motion dynamics.

+   2. **Quintic Polynomial Trajectory**
+   Generates trajectories based on quintic polynomials with options to limit acceleration and velocity.

+   3. **Simple Heptic Polynomial Trajectory**
+   Utilizes heptic polynomials for trajectory generation with similar constraints.

 Here are some key aspects of the ToolboxR Fuzzy Control Blocks: